Code-Institute-Submissions/milestone-project-75/README.md

 * [Picresize](https://picresize.com/) - wa also used to resize images for less specific wants, such as 25% or 50% smaller.

 * [Am I Responsive](http://ami.responsivedesign.is/) - used for testing the responsiveness of site and as the image found at top of page.

+#### Features

+##### Existing Features

+* Navbar - Featured across all pages, can be used for navigation between the pages of the site using the links on the right.
+These links also collapse down to a hamburger icon when at smaller screen sizes.
+The logo, found on the left, can be clicked on all pages and links directly to the home page.

+* Footer - Also featured across all pages, the footer is used for imforming that the user can book a tour and provides a link in the fform of an icon to the contact page where said tour can be booked.
+This is found on the left third of the footeer.
+On the right third of the footer social icons can be found that link to required social page.

+* Hero images -  These can be found across the three main pages (Home, Classes and About), and display reference to what page the user is on.
+There is also text displayed on top of the image, relating to the page, as well as a call to action button linking to desired pages - Register page from the Home and About pages, and Contact page from the Classes page, encouraging the user to register to the gym and book a class.
+The is also a hero image used on the homepage at the bottom to advertise the coming soon of a spa.
+This is to ensure the user that the gym is still a growing platform, forever moving forward.

+* Testimonials - The 'Why Choose Us' section was created to showcase to the user wha other customers made of the gym and what it has to offer

+* Classes Page - This page showcases what classes are available, informing the user what to expect from each class.
+It also contains a timetable that the user can use to decide what classes they can take on a particular day and time.

+* About Page - This page was creatd to give the user a feeling of how the gym came about, providing a story into the feel of the gyms owner and what the gyms goals are

+* Contact Page - This page presents a form to contact the gym about information, booking a class, booking a tour, and any other general enquiries.
+The user can also find the contact details of the gym below, with an interactive map that can be clicked on and viewed on a larger scale in a seperate tab.

+* Forms - Forms were used on the login and register page.
+The user is invited to sign up to the gym by filling out the form, or alternatively sign in to their already crearted account.

+##### Future Features

+* Gallery Page - A seperate page to showcase images of the gyms classes and innteractions with their customers.
+This would give the user a more concrete idea of how the gym operates through using friendly and fun images.

+* Donate Page / Modal - As described in the story on the about page, the gym donates 20% of its earnings to help towards the rebuilding of the ashram that the owner was mentored in in Bangalore.
+A page where members and/or non-members can help contribute themselves towards the rebuilding of communities and temples.

+* A more defined view of membership costs by perhaps creating a membership page containg different packages on offer.